shichiro-nakahara/docs/docs/spec/rollup_contract.md

 N.B. our documentation will sometimes refer to a “note” as a “commitment” (they are effectively synonyms in our architecture).

-## Security properties of PolyAztec
+## Security properties of Nata Network

 The tokens/MATIC in every un-spent value note in the _dataTree_ must be fully collateralised on-chain.
 That is, the _RollupProcessor.sol_ contract must own enough ERC20 tokens/MATIC to cover the value represented in all of its un-spent notes.